ga4gh/refget/docs/decision_record.md

 - for internal identifiers (those generated within seqcol), we digest only digests, not prefixes of any kind
 - for external identifiers (like refget identifiers), we accept them at face value, so we wouldn't remove a prefix if you declare it is was part of your sequence identifier
+- the seqcol specification should RECOMMEND using refget identifiers

 ### Rationale